 Kufor-Rakeb is caused by a mutation in the ATP13A2 gene and is inherited in an autosomal recessive manner.
 Because most of our genes exist in pairs (one coming from the mother and one coming from the father), we normally carry two working copies of each gene.
 When one copy of a recessive gene has a change (mutation) in it, the person should still have normal health.
 That person is called a carrier.

-Recessive diseases only occur when both parents are carriers for the same condition and then pass their changed genes onto their child.
+Recessive diseases only occur when both parents are carriers for the same condition and pass their changed genes on to their child.
 Statistically, there is a one in four chance that two carriers would have an affected child.
 There is a two in four chance the parents will have a child who is also a carrier.
 The chances are one in four that the child will not have the gene mutation.
-Carrier testing for at-risk relatives and prenatal testing for pregnancies at risk are suggested if both disease-causing mutations have been identified in an affected family member.
+Carrier testing for relatives and prenatal testing for at-risk pregnancies are suggested if both disease-causing mutations have been identified in an affected family member.

 Prenatal Testing